-Who conducts spot observations in 2021-2022?
+Who conducts spot observations in 2024-2025?

 Each teacher will have a designated primary appraiser, who will usually be a principal or assistant principal at the teacher's school.
 Additional appraisers (principal or assistant principal) may conduct spot observations at the discretion of the primary appraiser.
 All appraisers are required to hold TEI appraiser certification for the current year.
 This includes System Knowledge, Rater Accuracy, and Field Observation components.
+See the TEI Certification Pathways here.